post

 Flight map – Milan to Toronto

 I’ve noticed as we fly over the Atlantic that aircraft in the traffic lanes fly very close to each other – at times I could almost make out the aircraft markings.
 One of the female Alitalia cabin crew sees my digital SLR, and tells me I can’t use it in flight.
 This doesn’t make any sense – it’s normal to prohibit use of electronic devices during takeoff and landing, but not during flight.
 Alitalia’s own announcement states this, but I wasn’t going to argue the point with her so I put my camera away.
-Despite this warning, I took some great aerial shots all the way from Athens through to the St. Lawrence!
+Despite this warning, I took some great aerial shots all the way from Athens through to the St. Lawrence.

 I now have five hours to kill before my Air Canada direct flight to Victoria departs.
 I sip a Cappuccino Grande, which is my first cappuccino since we left Italy.
-While in Athens, I made coffee with my breakfast in the apartment.
+While in Athens, I made brewed coffee with my breakfast in the apartment.
 I really didn’t feel comfortable spending time in the numerous cafés in Athens for some reason – perhaps it was all the smoking that put me off.

 Pearson International Airport is quite impressive, now that the expansion is completed.
 The new Terminal One is grand-looking, with soaring ceilings and glass, new car displays, bars, restaurants, coffee bars, duty free shops, bookstores and all sorts of other shops.
 Even the cleaning staff are impressive: they wear black and white suit-like uniforms complete with ties, and the airport is absolutely spotless.